-Fact #4 – You have natural postural muscles specifically designed to support your sitting.
+Fact #4 – NB> You have natural postural muscles specifically designed to support your sitting.

 There is much misconception about how to sit better, how to ‘hold yourself better’, how to activate the core muscles and so on.
 Here are some examples for getting to grips on postural ease.

-Fact #5 – When sitting in any sedentary activity, of prime importance is how you sit…when you sit!
+Fact #5 – When sitting in any sedentary activity, what’s absolutely important is, how you sit when you sit!

 Long before the advent of a chair, humans squatted.
-Back problems were limited to accidental injury, because the mechanical use (of the skeleton) adhered to the natural design.
-As seen in a small child.
+Back problems were limited to accidental injury, because the mechanical use (of the skeleton) adhered to the natural design of the body.

-To sum up these facts then…how to sit best comes down to your awareness of muscle tension and allowing yourself to release it.
-I remember a moment in my Alexander training when I had assistance from a visiting trainer.
-I was surprised to sense the tension physically leave my body as my torso lengthened and my arms and legs let go to sitting effortlessly.
+To sum up the 5 important facts about sitting – how to sit best comes down to your awareness of muscle tension and learning effective ways to release it.
+In my Alexander training a visiting trainer taught me to sense the tension physically leave my body.
+My torso lengthened and my arms and legs let go to sitting effortlessly.

-Essentially this is a learning process, not an exercise of will as in exercising.
-But when you commit to it, the results in terms of stress release are worth it.
-What the initial stages of my training showed me highlighted my need to be more aware through daily activities.
-I trained!
+This is not an exercise of determined will, as in exercising.
+It is in the learning process.
+The results in terms of stress release are worth it.
+To be more aware through daily activities.